Trump's White House Just Made a BIG Statement Without Uttering a Word | John Hawkins' Right Wing News

 - Comment Now 0

 WHOA!
-Huge statement was just made by the White House, without anything being said at all!
+A huge statement was just made by the White House, without anything being said at all!
 Before a White house press conference, there was a table mysteriously set up right next to the speaking podium.

 Check this out…